Booking & PR: band@briankandtheparkway.com

-The band has shared stages with Wheatus, Steve Poltz, Nicki Bluhm, and Cat Popper (who also sings a duet on their song “Straight Through”), appeared on three major market TV shows including a live performance on "Today in Nashville," and gotten radio play on more than 30 radio stations across the US and Canada including WBJB (NJ), WGDR (VT), and WSCA (NH).
+The band has shared stages with Wheatus, Nicki Bluhm, Ovven, among many others, appeared on three major-market TV shows including a live performance on "Today in Nashville," and received radio play on more than 35 stations across the US and Canada including WBJB (NJ), WGDR (VT), WXRY (SC), and WSCA (NH).
+Their forthcoming album, Roses & Kerosene, features a duet with Lilly Hiatt on the title track.
+It was co-produced by Mike Reina (The Head & The Heart), mixed by Sean Sullivan (Tyler Childers, Sturgill Simpson) and mastered by Justin Perkins (The Replacements, Lydia Loveless).

 “This is a rock band you’re gonna want to know about.”